 Applicants should have preferable a MSc degree or its equivalent in the field of food and nutrition, food science, home economics, agriculture, medicine or a related field of study.
 Participants should have at least three years of professional experience in governmental (research, university, policy & planning and/or management) or local non-governmental organisation related to the course theme.
 Proficiency in reading and speaking English is required.

 Course programme in more detail

-The global challenge at the moment is not only how to feed the growing population, but also how to provide a nutritious diet for active and healthy living in a society under lock down to prevent the spread of COVID-19 virus.
-This nutritious diet should not only respond to the current and future health challenges but should also be sustained for generations.
+The global challenge at the moment is not only how to feed the growing population, but also how to provide a nutritious diet for active and healthy living in the context of urbanization, climate change, increased pressure on natural resources and concerns about the violation of the rights and needs of the more vulnerable groups resulting in marginalization.
+Nutritious diets should not only respond to the current and future health challenges but should also be sustained for generations.
 Achieving this goal requires a radical transformation of the global food system.
-This course explores transforming food systems from a dietary perspective and discuss which components are related to the diet gaps for different populations groups at national, regional and global level.
-It discusses possible actions to be taken to transform the food system to sustainably address the societal and health challenges and move from just supplying sufficient food to providing sufficient high quality diets for all.
+This course explores transforming of the food environment from a dietary perspective and discuss which drivers and challenges are related to the dietary gaps for different populations groups at national, regional and global level.
+It discusses possible actions to be taken to transform the food environment and consumer food choices to sustainably address the societal and health challenges and move from just supplying sufficient food to providing sufficient high quality diets for all.

 Courses are currently online

 Our courses are currently online.
 Check the course details for more information about the online course format.